Apurba-Khanra1999/CloudBook-DigitalPad/docs/blueprint.md

 ## Features (Current)

-- Notes list with folders and tags (mock data via `src/lib/mock-data.ts`).
+- Notes list with folders and tags.
 - Instant local search over title, content, and tags.
 - Focused editor with manual Save/Update and Delete actions.
 - Tag creation and assignment from the editor.
+- Pin notes to keep important items at the top.
+- Dark/Light theme toggle in headers (light default, preference persisted).
 - Auth pages for login and signup; redirect to dashboard.
 - Landing page auto-redirects to dashboard when authenticated.